Benjamin Gelb has cared out a niche with his entrepreneur start-up.

 When I was searching for jobs, this made me feel unwanted, unvalued, and really depressed.
 The fact that seemingly no-one wanted to hire me really made me feel like I had no skills or value.

 In parts of the Western world, especially in the US, your job determines your status, what car you drive, and what social circles you are in.
 Without a job, I felt naked.

-Most CEOs of start-ups say that bringing an idea to life is one of the most challenging aspects of a new venture.
-How did this go for you, and what advice do you have for new start-ups?
+Most CEOs of entrepreneur start-ups say that bringing an idea to life is one of the most challenging aspects of a new venture.
+How did this go for you?

 Bringing the idea to life was one of the harder parts of this process.
 We were exploring a completely new field.
 I knew right away that it would be a challenge, and was told by many people that building a machine that could predict the correct words would be impossible.

-After learning more about Machine Learning, I realized this would be possible, but did not know exactly how it would work.
+After learning more about machine learning, I realized this would be possible, but did not know exactly how it would work.
 It took several iterations before realizing that there were new, better ways to build predictions.
-Working with Shiladitya and Harish who have experience in both Machine Learning and general development opened my mind to possibilities I had not even seen.
+Working with Shiladitya and Harish who have experience in machine learning and general development opened my mind to possibilities I had not seen.

-My advice to other startups is to go to your target users early and ask them if they want to use it.
+My advice to entrepreneur start-ups is to go to your target users early and ask them if they want to use it.
 Continue to go back to them at each step of the project, as their validation will be the most important part of making your product a success.
 Building a product is great, but if no one will use it, it really is pointless.

 I did not build Jobgator so I could have a start-up, I built it to solve a problem.

 How did you approach getting funding and hiring staff?
 And, again, what are they key lessons you have learned with these two key stages?